MouseLand/suite2p/docs/gui.rst

 You can load an external stimulus or behavioral trace (1D) using "File - Load behavior or stim trace (1D only)".
 The GUI expects a \*.npy file that is the same length as the data in time (F.shape[1] from "F.npy").
+The length should match the number of frames in "F.npy".
 You can then look at the correlation of each cell with this trace.
 And it will be plotted along with the cell traces if you select multiple cells or in the "Visualize" menu.

 .. _rastermap--custom: